 Okay, so it's a spray—but it's disguised as a perfume (and it actually smells good).
 Packed with orange, lemon, and lavender notes—plus insect-repelling peppermint, geranium, and cedarwood—you'll actually want to spritz this all over your body.
 Bonus points for the chic bottle.

-The good thing about this mist is that it feels cooling on the skin—that’s the lemon eucalyptus essential oil, which bugs hate.
+The good thing about this mist is that it feels cooling on the skin—that's the lemon eucalyptus essential oil, which bugs hate.
 And it hydrates your skin with hemp and jojoba oils.
-“It smells amazing, a little woodsy, lemony, and subtly earthy, with no synthetic fragrances,” raves Annie Jackson, co-founder and COO of natural beauty shop Credo Beauty.
+"It smells amazing, a little woodsy, lemony, and subtly earthy, with no synthetic fragrances," raves Jackson.

 The botanical-based product spritzes skin-nourishing oils (like soybean and castor seed) plus EOs that bugs do not like.
 "By leaning on the power of neem, peppermint, and lavender, this spray keeps bugs at bay and smells great—which is rare in a bug spray," notes Kerrilyn Pamer, co-founder of CAP Beauty.